protocol7/bobbins/README.md

 * Sandwhiches
 * Clones
 * Magic squares
+* Self-counting circles
+* Doublers (only implemented for some other constraints)
+* Fog of war (only implemented for some other constraints)

 Also supports adding custom constraints per solve.
 There are a fair amount of examples of these, e.g 10 sum lines, rotations and thripples.